-The exhaustive list of Supvisors instances to handle, separated by commas.
-Each element should match the following format: <identifier>host\name:http\port:internal\port, where identifier is the optional but unique Supervisor identifier (it can be set in the Supervisor configuration or in the command line when starting the supervisord program); host\name is the name of the node where the Supvisors instance is running; http\port is the port of the internet socket used to communicate with the Supervisor instance (obviously unique per node); internal\port is the port of the socket used by the Supvisors instance to publish internal events (also unique per node).
-The value of supvisors\list defines how the Supvisors instances will share information between them and must be identical to all Supvisors instances or unpredictable behavior may happen.
+The exhaustive form of an element matches <nick_identifier>host_name:http_port, where:

+- nick_identifier is the optional but unique Supervisor identifier (it can be set in the Supervisor configuration or in the command line when starting the supervisord program); - host_name is the name of the node where the Supvisors instance is running ; - http_port is the port of the internet socket used to communicate with the Supervisor instance (obviously unique per node).

-Default: the local host name.
+Default: the host name, as given by the socket.gethostname() function.